Maxslay/Maxslay/README.md

-# 🧠 Maxslay - Hardcore CTF Challenge
+# 🧠 Maxslay - CTF Challenge

 Welcome to **Maxslay**, a brutal CTF built with HTML, CSS, and JavaScript.
 Only the sharpest minds will reach the hidden flag.